khlee12/python3-programming-specialization/2. Python Functions, Files, and Dictionaries/node.md

 print(add(z)) # cause an error, because z was treated as one variable which passed to x, and have nothing pass to y

 dict = {}
-for key,value in dict.items(): # key, value are unpacking
+for key,value in dict.items(): # unpacking into iterator variables:key, value
   # do something
 ```